clairefro/obsidian-chat-cbt-plugin/README.md

 ChatCBT is not a replacement for actual therapy or human interaction.
 Instead, ChatCBT should be thought of as a journaling assistant, similar to an interactive  worksheet.
 It is a bot that responds with objective questions to your writing help you get out of your head and see your problems from other angles.

-While the bot is inspired by general cognitive behavioral therapy methods, it has not been reviewed or approved by any licensed therapist.
+While the bot is inspired by general methods of cognitive behavioral therapy, it has not been reviewed or approved by any licensed therapist.
 You can see the exact AI prompts that the bot is using here: [chat](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/system.ts) and [summarize](https://github.com/clairefro/obsidian-chat-cbt-plugin/blob/main/src/prompts/summary.ts).

 While I've tested out ChatCBT and found it personally useful in stopping negative thoughts from getting out of control, please note that AI produces inherently unpredictable responses.
-You are responsible for using your own discretion in determining whether or not is useful for you.
+You are responsible for using your own discretion in determining whether or not this tool is useful for you.

 I'm happy to hear about any issues you encounter with the bot in the Issues tab, or through a DM to `@clairefroe` on Twitter/X.